Email settings explained

 For example, at time of writing using the above IMAP search phrase for Gmail, actually produced a top result covering all options including SSL settings:

 Note above that the typical format for your mail host will look something like 'mail.example.com' or 'imap.example.com'.
 Also, just check that the information is provided by a reliable source.
 If in doubt, a page linking to the support service of your email provider is the best option.

-IMPORTANT: One last point to mention here regarding IMAP.
-You need to ensure that IMAP is enabled inside your email settings.
+Regarding IMAP: You need to ensure that IMAP is enabled inside your email settings.
 If not, even with the correct information inserted into the idibu integrated emails settings, the application will not work.

 If you are the account administrator, having successfully set up your integrated email we would recommend distributing details of the correct mail host, port and SSL/outgoing auth settings to your users.
 This may sound obvious, but it will help them greatly in setting up their own integrated email details and reduce the number of queries that come back to you.